What’s the #1 Fall Driving Danger if You Live in Virginia?

 #5 Creeping Fog

-Chilly morning and evening temperatures and warm fall days inevitably lead to foggy roadways just in time to set the mood for Halloween!
-Fog occurs even more so in low-lying areas, so be aware of a sudden change in road conditions.
-Slow it down and keep your distance from the cars ahead of you.
-Use your low beams, rather than high, and you’ll be in the clear, so to speak.
+Chilly morning and evening temperatures and warm fall days inevitably lead to foggy roadways!
+Fog occurs more so in low-lying areas, so be aware of a sudden change in road conditions while driving.
+Adjust your speed and keep your distance from the cars ahead of you to allow more time to stop.
+Use your low beams rather than high for better visibility.
+High beams obscure your vision by reflecting the fog’s water molecules, causing a glare.
+Speaking of glares...

 2141229491_cb51a0f819_b__2_